Liver Health

 If your cortisol is elevated and your liver enzymes are abnormal, you may be dealing with the stress-liver cycle.
 Addressing one side often helps the other:

-• Stress reduction (sleep, meditation, exercise) can reduce cortisol and liver stress
+Sleep, meditation, exercise can reduce cortisol and liver stress.

-• Improving liver health (reducing alcohol, weight loss) can normalize cortisol metabolism
+Reducing alcohol, weight loss can normalize cortisol metabolism.

 If your cortisol is high but liver enzymes are normal, the stress response may not yet be affecting your liver, or you may have good metabolic resilience.
 Either way, managing stress remains important for long-term health.